izidro2928/cinecalidad-scraper/README.md

 # yts-movie-scraper

 This is a simple script to extract movie data from yts.mx movies.
-It saves the data in a Mongo database
+It saves the data into a MYSQL DataBase

 # Required libraries